-QA TESTING TRAINING (MANUAL )
+QA TESTING (MANUAL )

-We go above and beyond in order to show our students why we’re the best option for their needs, which include special features to ensure their top satisfaction.
+We go above and beyond in order to show our customers why we’re the best option for their needs, which include special features to ensure their top satisfaction.
 Read below to learn more, and contact us with questions.

 Functional testing is neither automated nor subjective.
 It consists of using an interactive product in development as a typical user would and reporting the bugs found in a clear and concise manner for the programmer to be able to fix them quickly and effectively.